syncfusion-content/blazor-docs/blazor/circular-gauge/how-to/place-gauge-inside-other-components.md

 ---
 layout: post
-title: How to render Circular Gauge inside other components | Syncfusion
+title: How to place Circular Gauge inside other components | Syncfusion
-description: How to render Circular Gauge component inside the other components.
+description: Learn here about how to place Circular Gauge component inside the other components.
 platform: Blazor
 control: Circular Gauge
 documentation: ug